"Education is the most powerful weapon which you can use to change the world". Nelson Mandela

 3-Year Old Preschool Class

-Our 3-year old classes meet on either Monday, Wednesday, Friday or Tuesday, Thursday, and Friday in our 3-day programs.
+Our 3-year old classes meet on either Monday, Wednesday, Friday in our 3-day program or Monday through Thursday in our 4-day programs.

 Children in our 3-year old program are ready to participate as part of a slightly larger group and our goal is to foster a love of learning through discovery, using all of their senses.
 They can express themselves well and readily participate in group play.
 They are continuing to develop speaking and listening skills through conversations, following directions, stories and songs.
 They enjoy being independent and are able to accept adult guidance when necessary.
 Their attention span is increasing and they are curious about new activities.
 They are learning to follow directions more accurately, and are improving their self-help skills.
 Our 3's will use a variety of manipulatives and drawing materials to improve their fine motor control and will learn to count, sort and match a variety of objects to improve their numeracy skills.